If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 See the Northwest Territories and Nunavut Harassment Codes of Practice to read what else should be in a policy (page 14) and to see a sample workplace sexual harassment policy (page 24).

 A program is the more detailed plan of how the policy is put into practice.
 If you work in a place with 20 workers or more, your employer is also supposed to create and maintain an occupational health and safety program.
-Your employer may also be required to provide an occupational health and safety program if they have been directed to do so by the chief safety office.
+Your employer may also be required to provide an occupational health and safety program if they have been directed to do so by the chief safety officer.

 An employer is required to develop a written policy on violence in a workplace where violence has occurred in the past or could reasonably be expected to occur.
 Work sites this applies to are listed in the OHSR.